DylanZammit/blackjack-simulator/README.md

 </details>

 ### Generating Basic Strategy
-Before generating the optimal strategy, i.e. the one that maximises the player's return and minimises the house edge, the rules of the game must be decided.
-During development, the following rules were assumed:
-* Doubling After Splitting (DAS) is allowed,
-* Splitting and hitting Aces is allowed,
-* Re-splitting is allowed indefinitely,
-* Dealer Hits on soft 17 (a.k.a H17),
-* 6 Decks are used,
-* Only the original bet is lost on dealer blackjack.

-Running a simulation on such conditions and saving the output strategy can be achieved by running the following python script
+Running a simulation assuming the above game rules and saving the output strategy can be achieved by running the following python script

 ```
 gen_basic_strategy.py \